keijeizei/httpmemes/README.md

 ### Meme Requirements

-- Must be an empty meme template or a reaction image (no text overlays except built-in meme text).
+- Must be an empty meme template or reaction image (no text overlays except built-in meme text).
 The meme template itself should convey the meaning and not the meme text.
 - Must have a width of **1000px** (height can vary to maintain aspect ratio).
 - JPG format only (for now).

+### Adding the Status Code Caption

+Currently, we don't have a template or an automated way to add the HTTP status code captions to the memes.
+I used the [esmBot](https://esmbot.net/) Discord bot to add captions to the memes.
+If you are not able to add a caption, simply create an issue (See Option 2 below) and I will push your image with the meme caption.

 ### How to Contribute